cfpb/hmda-platform-auth/README.md

 * http://192.168.99.100:1080/

 ### Self-signed Certs
-**WARNING:** The Keycloak and Auth Proxy services both required to run over HTTPS.
-However, this dev setup uses self-signed certificates, which can result in unexpected behavior when the services first start.
-In order to get around this in dev, you should browse to each the following services and accept the untrusted certs.
+**WARNING:** The Keycloak and Auth Proxy services are served over HTTPS with self-signed certificates.
+This can result in unexpected behavior, especially when dealing with CORS calls.
+To get around this, browse to each these services and accept the untrusted certs before you start using any of the other services.

 * https://192.168.99.100 (Auth Proxy)
 * https://192.168.99.100:8443 (Keycloak)